 Skip advert

 Advertisement - Article continues below

-Your driving test will begin with a ‘tell me’ question, in which you’ll be required to describe how you’d carry out a safety or maintenance task verbally.
+Your driving test will begin with a ‘tell me’ question, in which you’ll be required to describe how you’d carry out a safety or maintenance task.
+In most cases, a verbal answer is all that’s needed, but sometimes you’ll need to physically locate a maintenance feature, such as the oil dipstick under the bonnet.

-At some point during your driving test you’ll be asked a ‘show me’ question, which requires you to use one of the car’s basic features while driving, such as rolling up or down your window or turning on the window demister.
+Later during your driving test you’ll be asked a ‘show me’ question.
+This will require you to use one of the car’s basic features while driving, such as rolling up or down your window or turning on the window demister.
 The examiner will be watching to make sure you’re not only able to perform this task, but that you can do so safely without getting distracted from the road ahead.

+Skip advert